VikeLabs/Passr/docs/Tools.md

 [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) An ESLint plugin which provides lint rules for TypeScript codebases.

 [TypeScript ESLint Parser](https://www.npmjs.com/package/@typescript-eslint/parser) An ESLint parser which leverages TypeScript ESTree to allow for ESLint to lint TypeScript source code.
+It parses typescript so that ESLint can read the file.

 [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) React specific linting rules for ESLint